Varian-MedicalAffairsAppliedSolutions/MAAS-SFRThelper/README.md

 Workflow

 1. Select Structures

-Choose the Lattice (Peak) structure from the dropdown Choose the Valley structure, or select "[Auto-create Valley]" to generate one
+- Choose the Lattice (Peak) structure from the dropdown
+- Choose the Valley structure, or select "[Auto-create Valley]" to generate one

 2. Create Valley Structure (if needed)

-Select the PTV structure
+- Select the PTV structure
-Click "Create Valley" to generate Valley = PTV - Lattice
+- Click "Create Valley" to generate Valley = PTV - Lattice

 3. Populate Objectives

-Click "Populate Objectives" to fill the table with default values Peak objectives: Lower dose bounds to ensure hot spots in lattice Valley objectives: Upper dose bounds to spare tissue between peaks OAR objectives: Auto-matched based on structure names
+- Click "Populate Objectives" to fill the table with default values
+- Peak objectives: Lower dose bounds to ensure hot spots in lattice
+- Valley objectives: Upper dose bounds to spare tissue between peaks
+- OAR objectives: Auto-matched based on structure names

 4. Edit Objectives

-Modify dose, volume, and priority values as needed
+- Modify dose, volume, and priority values as needed
-Use checkboxes to include/exclude objectives
+- Use checkboxes to include/exclude objectives
-Add or remove objectives using the buttons below the table
+- Add or remove objectives using the buttons below the table

 5. Create Objectives in Eclipse

-Click "Create Objectives" to apply the table to the Eclipse plan Existing objectives will be cleared and replaced
+- Click "Create Objectives" to apply the table to the Eclipse plan
+- Existing objectives will be cleared and replaced

 6. Run Optimization

-Select VMAT beams to optimize
+- Select VMAT beams to optimize
-Choose MLC and intermediate dose options
+- Choose MLC and intermediate dose options
-Click "Run Optimization" (typically completes in 5-15 minutes)
+- Click "Run Optimization" (typically completes in 5-15 minutes)

 7. Calculate Dose

-After optimization completes, click "Calculate Dose"
+- After optimization completes, click "Calculate Dose"
-Note: Dose calculation for SFRT plans can take 1+ hour due to complex MLC patterns DVH summary displays automatically upon completion
+- DVH summary displays automatically upon completion

 <img width="732" height="845" alt="image" src="https://github.com/user-attachments/assets/7c3755ed-1b3d-4160-a877-9bce4e676ff0" />